-Seasonal Allergy Shots Specialist in Coral Gables, FL and Palmetto Bay, FL
+Seasonal Allergy Shots Specialist in Coral Gables and Palmetto Bay, FL

 Do you find that your allergies are bad during a certain time of the year?
 Then you may have seasonal allergies, at Piniella Asthma and Allergy clinic we can provide seasonal allergy shots and relief for your seasonal allergies.
-Call us today or request an appointment online.
+Contact us today for more information or request an appointment online.
 We have convenient locations to serve you in Coral Gables, FL and Palmetto Bay, FL!

 Table of Contents: